AntelaBrais/KinessAPI/README.md

 That's the way to retrieve all the entries that match the entity specified.

-Lets say you want to get all the muscles' names and te list of nerves in the database:
+Lets say you want to get all the muscles' names and te list of nerves available in the database:

 ```graphql
 {